mlflow/mlflow/docs/source/llms/llm-evaluate/notebooks/index.rst

 LLM Evaluation Examples
 ============================================

-This notebook contains two step-by-step tutorials on how to use MLflow to evaluate LLMs.
+The notebooks listed below contain step-by-step tutorials on how to use MLflow to evaluate LLMs.
 The first notebook is centered around evaluating an LLM for question-answering with a prompt engineering approach.
 The second notebook is centered around evaluating a RAG system.
 Both notebooks will demonstrate how to use MLflow's builtin metrics such as token_count and